RcppCore/rcpp-gallery/_posts/2013-01-08-using-rcout.md

 After
 </pre>

-As of the 0.10.* releases, Rcpp itself still lacks the converter code to print simple non-scalar data structures---but RcppArmadillo can do so as Conrad permitted a hool for us to supply the Rcout device as the default device
+As of the 0.10.* abd 0.11.* releases, Rcpp itself still lacks the converter code to "pretty-print simple non-scalar data structures.
+But there are alternatives.
+First, RcppArmadillo can do so via its `operator<<()` as the (Rcpp)Armadillo output is automatically redirected to R output stream.
+See below for a recent alternative from Rcpp itself.

 {% highlight cpp %}
 #include <RcppArmadillo.h>